Red knots, a "Species of High Concern," at Mispillion Harbor.

 "It is not an exaggeration to say that the few acres of beach in Mispillion are critical to the survival of the American red knot.
 There is no other site of similar size anywhere in the world on which a whole bird population depends.
 When the weather is bad the protected beaches in the harbor allow the crabs to continue to spawn and provide a lifeline to the knot." — Nigel Clark, ornithologist.

-Is saving one mile worth the effort?
-It is at Mispillion Harbor, a critical stopover for the red knot.
-With threats to coastal lands and declining red knot populations, the U.S. Shorebird Conservation Plan recognizes this vulnerable bird as a “Species of High Concern.”
+Does saving one mile make a difference?
+At Mispillion Harbor it does.
+Mispillion is a critical stopover for the red knot and with threats to coastal lands and declining red knot populations, the U.S. Shorebird Conservation Plan recognizes this vulnerable bird as a “Species of High Concern.”

 Among shorebirds, the red knot has a distinct migratory talent: annually, in both spring and fall, at least 97 percent of migrating red knots gather at the same coastal migratory sites.
 An estimated 80 percent of migrating red knots use Mispillion Harbor as a feeding and resting area during the bird’s annual migration from South America to its Arctic breeding ground.
 When a critical beachfront property became available, the necessary funds and conservation expertise were needed to protect it.